naveenrajnarayanan/C_Projects/README.md

 ## Getting Started

 To run this program, make sure you have a C compiler installed on your system.
-Copy the code from `data_type_size_calculator.c` and paste it into a C compiler or save it to a file with a `.c` extension.
+Copy the code from `data_type_range_calculator.c` and paste it into a C compiler or save it to a file with a `.c` extension.

 ### Prerequisites